-Because brain injuries in particular are so very serious and have long-lasting consequences, the recovery is a difficult one.
-Injured individuals may need surgery, therapy, and other medical care and may need to take extended leave from their jobs.
+Because brain injuries, in particular, are so very serious and have long-lasting consequences, the recovery is a difficult one.
+Injured individuals may need surgery, therapy, and other medical care and may need to take an extended leave from work.
 Some may never be well enough to return to their jobs.

 At Whiting Law, we understand some of the physical and emotional effects traumatic brain injuries can have.
 Our experience has shown us that every instance is different, every situation is difficult, and the changes in lifestyle that can result from trauma and head injuries can be significant and last a lifetime.
 The emotional challenges are also heart-wrenching and can lead to confusion as to how to proceed.
 We strive to provide extra caring and personalized representation to those suffering from brain injuries.
 We fight for you, whether we go to trial or are able to resolve your claim through a fair settlement.

 Brain injuries can happen in many ways—in a vehicle accident, on a construction site, or because someone is negligent.
 These accidents can have severe consequences, including: